wp-plugins/contexture-page-security/readme.txt

 == Changelog ==

+= 1.4.1 =
+* Fixed a bug that caused site registration settings to be ignored for many users

 = 1.4.0 =
 * COMPLETE CODE REWRITE!
 Code base is now now MUCH more flexible so new features should come more quickly.
 * New feature: Full custom post type support!